 Some brands make specific products to target specific issues, like CBD oils for pain.
-Often, they add additional ingredients that have been shown to be helpful to those conditions.
+Often, they add additional ingredients that have been shown to be helpful for those conditions.

-CBD gummies and oils are perhaps the simplest CBD product to use.
+CBD gummies and oils are perhaps the simplest CBD products to use.
 They’re also portable and discreet.

 CBD gummies are premeasured with set doses in each gummy.
 It’s easy to know and change your dose.

 Oils and tinctures are often taken under the tongue.
-It takes several hours for the effects of the cannabinoid to be felt when taken this way.
+It takes several hours to feel the effects of the cannabinoid when you take it this way.

 Topical CBD products, like lotions and balms, often need to be highly concentrated.
 That’s because CBD doesn’t easily pass through the skin barrier.

 Vaporized CBD is a fast way to experience the effects of CBD, but not the healthiest.
-People with lung conditions, sensitivities to smoke, or who live with others who do, should avoid this option.
+Avoid this option, especially if you have a lung condition or sensitivity to smoke, or if you live with others who do.

 Possible adverse effects of CBD use include:

 - interactions with some foods, like grapefruit

 If you’re taking a CBD product by mouth, avoid eating a high fat meal with the product.
 According to a